Anthares101/k3s-pi-cluster/README.md

 - Raspberry Pi 4 model B and Raspberry Pi OS (32-bit)
 - Raspberry Pi 4 model B and Raspberry Pi OS (64-bit)

-Other configurations may work but you know, the have not been tested.
+Other configurations may work but you know, they have not been tested.

 ## Requisites